 - How to create virtual reality scenes for training/active shooter response

 - How to import and export data to common software platforms

-Discover why so many public safety agencies are intrigued by the capabilities of the Leica Pegasus:Backpack and IMS Map360 software.
-Follow this link to register today.
+Discover why so many public safety agencies are intrigued by the capabilities of the Leica Pegasus:Backpack and Map360 software.
+Watch it now.

 To learn more about mobile mapping with the Pegasus:Backpack or another mobile mapping solution, contact us.